 - Drink water – Drink small amounts of water frequently, about a cup every 15-20 minutes.
 The importance of doing this cannot be overstated.
 In some heat related deaths, water was available but workers did not drink it.

 - Limit exposure time and/or temperature – Try to schedule hot jobs for cooler times of the day or cooler seasons of the year.
 Take rest breaks in cool areas.
-Add more workers to reduce workload or reduce the workday.
+Add more workers to reduce workload or reduce the workday

-Workers are at greatest risk with the sudden onset of heat.
+- Take time to acclimate —Workers are at greatest risk with the sudden onset of heat.
 Gradually adapting to heat will reduce the severity of heat stress.

 - Implement engineering controls – Mechanize heavy jobs or increase air movement with fans or coolers.